 Acid reflux causing Obama’s sore throat

-BETHESDA, Md.
-(AP) — Acid reflux is responsible for the sore throat President Barack Obama has complained about for the past couple of weeks, the White House said Saturday, shortly after the president returned from undergoing diagnostic tests at a nearby military hospital.
+BETHESDA, Maryland (AP) — Acid reflux is responsible for the sore throat President Barack Obama has complained about for the past couple of weeks, the White House said Saturday, shortly after the president returned from undergoing diagnostic tests at a nearby military hospital.

 Obama’s motorcade made the approximately half-hour crawl in rainy weather to the Walter Reed National Military Medical Center in Bethesda, Maryland, where a CT scan was performed and was normal.
 Obama, 53, was at the facility for about a half hour before returning to the White House.

-The CT scan followed a morning fiber optic exam performed on Obama at the White House by an ear, nose and throat specialist from Fort Belvoir Medical Center in Northern Virginia and supervised Dr. Ronny L. Jackson, Obama's physician and director of the White House Medical Unit.
+The CT scan followed a morning fiber optic exam performed on Obama at the White House by an ear, nose and throat specialist from Fort Belvoir Medical Center in Northern Virginia and supervised by Dr. Ronny L. Jackson, Obama’s physician and director of the White House Medical Unit.

 Jackson said in a statement that the fiber optic exam revealed “soft tissue swelling” in the back of Obama’s throat.
 Jackson said he and the specialist, who was not identified, determined that “further evaluation with a routine CT scan was prudent.”

 “The president’s symptoms are consistent with soft tissue inflammation related to acid reflux and will be treated accordingly,” he said, without elaborating on exactly how Obama’s condition would be treated.